notakey-examples/blackbox-webapp-2fa-howto/README.md

 - You have a web application that has no authentication or has its own implementation (a blackbox) that you would like to add second factor on top without changing any application code.

-- Blackbox application can be isolated from direct access on infrastructure level (e.g. with firewall) or it can be deployed as a container in docker infrastructure where it can be isolated by deploying in dedicated network (not covered here).
+- Your blackbox application can be isolated from direct access on infrastructure level (e.g. with firewall) or it can be deployed as a container in docker infrastructure where it can be isolated by deploying in dedicated network (not covered here).

 - All required HTTP SSL certificates and DNS configuration is in place.